-People Tree’s Corporate responsibility;
+People Tree’s Corporate responsibility

 A pioneer in Fairtrade fashion, People Tree is committed to a transparent and traceable supply chain.
 They are an active member of many Fairtrade, social justice, and environmental networks and have started The People Tree Foundation, an independent charity that seeks to bring benefits to an even greater number of farmers and artisans through training, technical support, and environmental initiatives.

 PrAna is a sustainable clothing and yoga clothing brand.
 Made using an Earth-conscious design approach, prAna offers high-quality options for both men and women suited for yoga, travel, and outdoor adventure enthusiasts alike.
-One of our favourites for ethical activewear, their collection also features women’s jackets and outerwear like zip-ups, which are created to help you coordinate the perfect outfit no matter where you’re going.
+One of our favorites for ethical activewear, their collection also features women’s jackets and outerwear like zip-ups, which are created to help you coordinate the perfect outfit no matter where you’re going.
 Sizes range from XS-XL.

-prAna’s Natural or organic fabrics & materials;
+prAna’s Natural or organic fabrics & materials

 Fabrics used include recycled polyester, a recycled polyester blend, and certified organic cotton blended with polyester and lycra.

-prAna’s Ethical sourcing;
+prAna’s Ethical sourcing

 From the fields to the factories and all the way through to packaging, prAna is committed to sustainability.

 22% of their 2021 styles use bluesign® certified fabrics and materials, with a goal of getting 100% by 2024.